FedericoCinus/PROD-ICWSM2022/README.md

 # PROD - People Recommenders on Opinion Dynamics

-Reference code for the submission at ICWSM 2022.
+Reference code for "The Effect of People Recommenders on Echo Chambers and Polarization" at ICWSM 2022.